dr-fischer/sop/agilentGCMS/sop_agilentGCMS.md

 # Save/Export

-1. You may print your spectra to the printer in NS-214 to paste into your lab notebook.
+1. You may print your spectra to the printer to paste into your lab notebook.
 1. To export the spectra to Excel, MATLAB, R, Python, etc., right click on the item you wish to export (e.g. the chromatogram or the mass spectrum for a specific peak) and choose **Tabulate**.
 In the window that opens up, select **Copy**.
 Paste the copied text into a plain text file (for example, open Notepade and press **CTRL V**), and then save the file as `your_filename.tsv`.
 The format is tab-delimited.

 # Shutdown